AriFordsham/GHCWiki/garbage-collector-notes.md

 ## [GcDataStructures](gc-data-structures)

-The data structures decribed in this section give a brief introduction to teh layout of the GHC runtime's heap management and the concepts of generations and steps.
+The data structures decribed in this section give a brief introduction to the layout of the GHC runtime's heap management and the concepts of generations and steps.

 ## Allocation